 The DBS now issues a DBS disclosure certificate to the subject of the check only, rather than to the School.
 It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
 Original certificates should not be sent by post.
 Applicants must bring the original certificate into the School within two weeks of it being received.
-A convenient time and date for doing so should be arranged with the HR department as soon as the certificate has been received.
+A convenient time and date for doing so should be arranged with the Headmaster's PA or the Bursary Administrator as applicable as soon as the certificate has been received.
+Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
+Certified copies must be sent to the Headmaster's PA or the Bursar's PA as applicable.
+Where a certified copy is sent, the original disclosure certificate must still be provided on the first working day.
 Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.